CalexCore/AmityCoin-DO-NOT-USE/README.md

 ###### We want a decentralized future, we want a decentralized currency, we want a decentralized life.
 We want to be different.
 We are Amity

-#### About AmityCoin

-We at Calex believe in project AmityCoin; so much so that we launch with no Premine.
-AmityCoin aims to change the status quo; to be accepted anywhere good and services are rendered.
-We believe with this ethos the value of AmityCoin will speak volumes about itself.
-Please, join us in shaping the future!
-We are a unique, CryptoNote privacy coin that aims for fair mining and distribution for decentralisation.
-We use a unique algorithm called CryptoNight Soft Shell created by our good friends over at TurtleCoin.
-Soft Shell is a novel adaptation to the Cryptonote hashing algorithm.
-By dynamically adjusting the scratchpad and memory utilization, we present a CryptoNote coin more ASIC resistant than those which preceed it.
-At the present time there are is no compatible pool software or GPU-enabled miners, ensuring a more natural growth and network decentralization.
-During our testing phase, even a moderately powered computing device stood a 'fair' chance of solving a block enabling a truly fair mining experience.

 ### Coin Information

 | Coin | Info |